 General Procedures: A check may be presented, in U.S. currency, only by the payee to the FSA at the University Commons Convenience Store and University Bookstore.
 The origin of the check or whether a purchase of $5.00 or more is made determines if there is a $.50 check cashing fee assessed.
 A valid FREDCard must be presented each time a check is cashed.

-- Payroll, accounts payable, financial aid, and other checks originated by the FSA or SUNY Fredonia/State of New York may be cashed, without a check cashing fee, up to a limit of $225.
+- Payroll, accounts payable, financial aid, and other checks originated by the FSA or The State University of New York at Fredonia may be cashed, without a check cashing fee, up to a limit of $225.

 - Traveler’s checks, money orders, Cashier’s checks, and Certified checks may be cashed up to a limit of $200 and are subject to the $.50 check cashing fee unless a purchase of $5.00 or more is made.